Skip to main content

 Los Angeles, California · FDIC Cert #24045

-Banc of California is an FDIC-insured bank (Certificate #24045) with $35.2B in total assets and $29.0B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Banc of California, an FDIC-insured bank (Certificate #24045) with $35.2B in total assets and $29.0B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Los Angeles, California, the bank maintains a Tier 1 capital ratio of 13.77% (Well-Capitalized) and a nonperforming loan ratio of 0.65%.
-BankHealthData assigns a composite Health Grade of B (78/100).
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Banc of California (FDIC cert 24045) is a large bank with $35.2B in total assets and $29.0B in deposits, headquartered in Los Angeles, California.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.